SoftFever/OrcaSlicer/doc/calibration/input-shaping-calib.md

 4. Restore your 3D Printer settings to avoid keep using high acceleration and jerk values.
 5. Save the settings
-   1. You need to go to the printer settings and set the X and Y frequency and damp to the value you found in the previous step.
+   1. You need to go to the printer settings and set the SHAPER_TYPE, X and Y frequency and damp to the value you found in the previous step.

 ## Marlin